|

 Building positive self-esteem and confidence is important to the child and teen development.
 It helps them become more emotionally resilient and cope better with stress and life challenges.
 But, how can we build confidence in our kids?

-Self-esteem activities for kids can help us with this task.
-But, in order to identify the best way to help your child/teen (or student), it is important first to understand what self-esteem is.
+But in order to identify the best way to help your child or teen (or student), it is important first to understand what self-esteem is.

 Table of Contents: